MicrosoftDocs/azure-docs/articles/hdinsight/hdinsight-storm-develop-csharp-event-hub-topology.md

     > [AZURE.IMPORTANT] The EventHubSpout component expects an ACK for each tuple from downstream components such as this bolt.
 If ACKS are not received, the EventHubSpout will assume processing for the tuple has failed.

-At this point, you have a complete topology that will read data from Event Hub, and store it in Table Storage in a table named **events**.
+At this point, you have a complete topology that will read data from Event Hub, and store it in Table Storage in the table you created earlier.

 ## Deploy the topologies